knightR1DER/knightR1DER/README.md

 ## 💭 Quote of the Day
 <div align="center">
 "Code is like humor.
-When you have to explain it, it's bad."
+When you have to explain it, it's bad."<br><br>
 Thanks for visiting! ⭐ Star some repositories if you find them interesting!
 </div>